brcmesquita/NBFC-Acer-Nitro-AN517-54/README.md

 📌 **Latest attempt:** See [`configs/Acer Nitro AN517-54.json`](configs/Acer%20Nitro%20AN517-54.json)

----

 ## 📬 Get Involved
 💬 **Have a better config?** Open a **Pull Request**.
 🐞 **Found issues?** Report it in **Issues**.
 🛠️ **Want to tweak settings?** Fork this repo and experiment!

----

 🔥 **Let's fix this together and keep our Nitro cool!**

----

 ### 🌎 Next Steps:
 1️⃣ **Create a new repository on GitHub** (e.g., `NBFC-Acer-Nitro-AN517-54`).
 2️⃣ **Upload your current configuration file (`Acer Nitro AN517-54.json`)** even if it’s not working.
 3️⃣ **Add the README** (use the markdown above).
 4️⃣ **Share your repo link on forums, Reddit, and GitHub discussions** related to Linux on Acer Nitro laptops.

-This way, **other users with the same laptop model can contribute** and help you get a working NBFC config! 🚀